Technical Skills List and Examples

 4. Social Media Experience

 Throwing a phrase like “experienced in social media” into your resume is no longer enough to impress most employers – today, so many people use social media.
-However, if you can explain your experience with certain media platforms, you will be able to get a leg up on your competition.
+However, if you can explain your experience with certain media platforms and quantify your results, you will be able to stand out from the competition.

 This skill is particularly useful if you are looking for jobs in PR, marketing, web development, or anything related to social media.